codahale/lockstitch/design.md

   prk ← hmac::sha256(state, 0x02 ǁ left_encode(|label|) ǁ label ǁ left_encode(n))
   key ǁ nonce ← prk
   (out, _, _) ← aegis128l::encrypt(key, nonce, [0x00; n])
+  state′ ← hmac::sha256(state, prk)
   return (state′, out)
 ```

-`Derive` uses `hmac::sha256` with the protocol's state as the salt to derive a pseudorandom key from
+`Derive` uses `hmac::sha256` with the protocol's state as the key to derive a 256-bit pseudorandom
-the given label and input.
-It then splits that into an AEGIS-128L key and nonce and generates the
+key from the given label the output length in bits.
+It then splits the pseudorandom key into an
-requested output from the keystream.
-Finally, it uses `hmac::sha256` with the protocol's state as
+AEGIS-128L key and nonce and generates the requested output from the keystream.
+Finally, it uses
-the salt to derive a new state value from the pseudorandom key.
+`hmac::sha256` with the protocol's state as the key to derive a new state value from the
+pseudorandom key.

 **IMPORTANT:** A `Derive` operation's output depends on both the label and the output length.